-Our prompt for August was:
+Our prompt for August 2018 has been:

 Your character has always desired one specific thing above all else.
 Now they receive it… and it’s nothing like they’d imagined.